Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the Vera Rubin Observatory: Rates and properties of gravitationally lensed gravitational waves

-Detection of two GW signals with consistent sky locations can also motivate the identification of LIGO detections as a candidate lensed object \citep[e.g.][]{Dai2020,LVlens2021}.
+Detection of two GW signals with consistent sky locations can also motivate the identification of candidate lensed objects \citep[e.g.][]{Dai2020,LVlens2021,Bianconi2022}.
 This strategy has two main disadvantages.
 Firstly, the significant sky localisation uncertainties of a growing catalogue of GW detections \citep{Petrov2021} are prone to generating false associations between detections.
-Secondly, each GW detector only collects data of a quality required for detection of binary compact object mergers for $\simeq70$ per cent of the duration of a run, and the typical coincident segment length is up to just a few hours, where a segment is a period of time that a detector is collecting data and coincidence refers to overlap of segments at the different detectors (Figure~\ref{fig:tcoinc}).
-Moreover the typical run length is a year with inter-run gaps of a similar duration.
-That said, the distribution of coincident segments points to overlapping sky localisations of multiple detections within a few hours -- i.e.\ relatively short arrival time differences -- as being a good match between the operation of GW detectors and the physics of the lensed population.
-This is particularly relevant to detection of lensed NS-NS mergers with image pairs formed by a fold caustic (Figure~\ref{fig:dtdist}).
+Secondly, each GW detector only collects data of a quality required for detection of binary compact object mergers for $\simeq70$ per cent of the duration of a run, and the typical coincident segment length is up to just a few hours.
+A segment is a period of time that a detector is collecting data and coincidence refers to overlap of segments at the different detectors (Figure~\ref{fig:tcoinc}).
+Moreover, the typical run length is a year with inter-run gaps of a similar duration. {Putting these practical constraints together, the distribution of coincident segment lengths points to overlapping sky localisations (and other parameter posteriors) of multiple detections within a few hours -- i.e.\ relatively short arrival time differences -- as being a good match between the operation of GW detectors and the predicted lensed GW population.
+This is an excellent match with lensed NS-NS mergers that produce image pairs formed by a fold caustic (Figure~\ref{fig:dtdist}).
+Clearly longer GW runs and within-run operational strategies that offset downtime of the different GW detectors, and thus minimize gaps between coincident segments will be advantageous for the detection of more than one image of a lensed GW.}

 In summary, multiple arguments point to lensed NS-NS as having significant advantages for securing a robust and unambiguous lensed GW detection.
-These include short time delays, potential localisation to a lensed host galaxy via electromagnetic follow-up observations, and selection of candidates in the $\tm$-$\tD$ plane in low latency that is less model dependent than for candidate lensed BH-BH mergers.
+These include short time delays, potential localisation to a lensed host galaxy, and selection of candidates in the $\tm$-$\tD$ plane in low latency that is less model dependent and $\simeq10\times$ more efficient than for candidate lensed BH-BH mergers.